Audio Cables – How To Use Them & Where Best To Buy Them

 However, USB shouldn’t be overlooked, as although it has a slow data transfer, it will work for home audio and for those on a budget.

-Midi cables, otherwise known as Musical Instrument Digital Interface, are utilised to communicate different types of musical information (like notes) to other digital devices.
+Midi cables, otherwise known as Musical Instrument Digital Interface, are utilized to communicate different types of musical information (like notes) to other digital devices.
 Basically, they transfer data.
 This is particularly useful for you electronic musicians out there, as they allow you to transfer midi cable data directly to your computer.

 A great choice of Midi Cable is the iConnectivity Mio MIDI Interface.
 It’s compatible with both Windows and Mac systems, suiting both your home studio and workplace.
 It’s got a reputation as having one of the fastest signal transmissions, and it also boasts a fantastic low latency system.
 All of this results in no interference or unwanted sound transference.

 Its design is superb in terms of durability, and the five-foot length is ideal for pro audio.
-A great place to buy this cable is from Amazon for both the UK and USA, with the price standing at around £30.00.
+A great place to buy this cable is from Amazon for both the UK and the USA, with the price standing at around £30.00.

 You might recognise this cable as being the type that is used for your home phone, and you’d be right!
 However, they are also a great digital audio cable to have in your studio.